 The Film-maker Godart said complex messages should be accompanied by clear images.

 I began freelance illustration in 1991 after graduating at Bristol Polytechnic.
-Since an MA at Kingston University in 1996 I have come to specialise in political and economic subjects for newspapers and magazines.
-I have worked extensively for international newspapers and magazines, as well as for clients in Design, Advertising and Book publishing.
+Since an MA at Kingston University in 1996 I have worked extensively for international newspapers and magazines, with regular contributions to publications such as The Economist, The Guardian, The Independent, Times Educational, The New York Times, Fortune, Le Monde, Libération, Courrier International, Der Freitag, etc. I also work for clients in Design, Advertising and Book publishing.

 My image-making is derived from screen-printing, which I practice routinely at my printmaking workshop near Bath.
-For the illustrations that means working in layers of colour, usually between two and five layers.
+For digital illustrations the principle is the same, working in layers of colour, usually between two and five layers.

-My style is particularly affected by Polish poster art and Russian Constructivist designs, known for their montage of photos, type and bold, printed design elements.
+Throughout my career I have developed and evolved my style, which is particularly affected by Polish poster art and Russian Constructivist designs, known for their montage of photos, type and bold, printed design elements.
 Baroque painting and sculpture has to a large degree informed my treatment of the human figure.
+In the late 90s and eary 2000s I was one of the first Illustrators pioneering a conceptual graphic style based on screen print and collage.
+Now I am using a technique based on stencilling which is a development from the pre-constructiovist Russian designers of the early 1900s.

 Much of my illustration is informed by and feeds back into my work with screen printed artists' books.